College of Education - Undergraduate

 In keeping with National Council for the Accreditation of Teacher Education (NCATE) guidelines and unit policies, Undergraduate Teacher Education considers students who fulfill the following criteria:

 1. Academic Achievement

 a.
 An established 2.7 Grand Valley GPA overall and in the teaching major, minor, and Education major/professional program.
 Currently, these content area majors require a 3.0 GPA: Art Education, Language Arts, English (major and minor).
+Starting Fall 2015 a 3.0 GPA will be required for elementary and secondary Social Studies majors, and secondary History majors and minors.
 Consult the catalog.
 The minimum Grand Valley GPA must be established by the time of application.

 - Most general education requirements completed

 - Sufficient progress in the content area major as determined by the content area major advisor

 - Sufficient progress in the minor as determined by the content area major advisor.
 For Elementary Education, completion of ENG 308, MTH 221 and MTH 222, or MTH 223 required.